 Don’t expect to look or feel great right after surgery.
 Even though the newer techniques reduce some post-operative discomforts, you may still experience some pain, burning, swelling, bleeding and temporary numbness.
 Pain can be controlled with medications prescribed by Dr. Bootstaylor, though you may still feel stiff and sore for a few days.
 Healing is a gradual process.
 You’ll be encouraged to start walking as soon as possible to reduce swelling and help prevent blood clots.
 You’ll begin to feel better after about a week or two, and you should be back at work within a few days following your surgery.
 The stitches are removed or dissolve within the first week to 10 days.

-If you live in Georgia and want to eliminate pesky bulges and bumps from problem areas in your body, contact us for cosmetic and reconstructive surgery, led by board-certified plastic surgeon Dr. Lisa Bootstaylor.
-Our practice emphasizes total wellness and provides body contouring procedures such as liposuction for residents of Atlanta, Buckhead, Alpharetta, Sandy Springs, and neighboring vicinities in Georgia.
+If you live in Georgia and want to eliminate pesky bulges and bumps from problem areas in your body, contact us for cosmetic and reconstructive surgery, led by plastic surgeon Dr. Lisa Bootstaylor.
+Our practice emphasizes total wellness and provides body contouring procedures such as liposuction for residents in the metro Atlanta area and surrounding communities in Georgia.